-The following are available to help you reduce costs and improve the energy efficiency and sustainability of your business:
+The following resources are available to help you reduce costs and improve the energy efficiency and sustainability of your business:

 - Our Climate Emergency Toolkit has lots of advice and guidance to help businesses, communities and individuals reduce their energy use, waste and carbon emissions

-- The Allia Future Business Centre run free business support programmes to help entrepreneurs get their ideas off the ground, help start-ups to grow and scale, and help ventures to create positive impact in social and environmental innovation
+- The Allia Future Business Centre runs free business support programmes to help entrepreneurs get their ideas off the ground, help start-ups to grow and scale, and help ventures to create positive impact in social and environmental innovation

 - Cambridge Carbon Footprint offer a range of advice and resources to support businesses to shift move towards net zero